HebronCoders/easyworship-export/README.md

 ### EasyWorship Export

-This repo holds a utility that will export files from EasyWorship for easy import into ProPresenter.
+This repo holds a utility that will export files from EasyWorship for easy import into ProPresenter!